 3. Meet Online

-If you are planning to “meet” your kids or communicate with them, here are some FREE resources to use to continue the learning online!
+To meet your kids or communicate with them, here are some FREE resources to use to continue the learning online!

 For class meetings, I recommend Google Hangouts, Zoom Video Conferencing, and Webex Meetings!
 Zoom allows you to change your background to a picture of your classroom or an ocean or out of space!
 Here I am in my classroom without physically being in my classroom!